artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 ---
 title: Action Types for Edge Extensions
-description: Learn how to define an action-type library module for a tags edge extension in Adobe Experience Platform Data Collection.
+description: Learn how to define an action-type library module for a tags edge extension in Adobe Experience Platform.
 exl-id: 76c66d9c-cd40-40f1-a673-cac82e44e437
 ---
 # Action types for edge extensions